onzfonz/comp227/src/content/2/en/part2c.md

 In principle, this requires all
 [IO operations](https://en.wikipedia.org/wiki/Input/output)
 (with some exceptions) to be executed as non-blocking.
-This means that code execution continues immediately after calling an IO function, without waiting for it to return.
+This means that code execution continues immediately after calling an IO function, ***without waiting for it to return***.

 When an asynchronous operation is completed, or, more specifically, at some point after its completion, the JavaScript engine calls the event handlers registered to the operation.